- nostos (pl. nostoi)

 I was working through various possibilities for how we might be treated on the way to Pará, and what we might do in each case, when I saw Holmes tense, pressing his ear tighter to the door.

 Even with that warning, I was not prepared when the pterodactyl shrieked.
 A confusion of voices erupted.
 Someone screamed in pain; the rest was a babble of shock.
-Hélène shrieked her displeasure again, and the chorus swelled in anger and fear.
+Hélène shrieked her displeasure again, and voices were raised in a Greek chorus of anger and fear.

 "What's happening?"
 I asked Holmes.
 Two voices gave orders over the hubbub, although I could not make out the commands themselves.